Data protection

 Instagram shares the information you provide with other companies within the Facebook group of companies and with

-external partners and persons with whom you are connected worldwide.
+external partners and people with whom you are connected worldwide.
 This data processing is carried out in accordance with the provisions of our

 Privacy Policy.
 For security reasons, your data is distributed on Facebook servers worldwide, with the majority of these servers